Page updated 20 May 2023; Burlington Presbyterian Church

 Bread for the World is a Christian organization urging our nation’s decision-makers to end hunger at home and abroad.
 Churches and charities alone can’t end hunger; our government must also do its part.
 By clicking on the Bread for the World logo, you can send a personalized email to your representatives and senators urging them to support legislation to fight hunger.

 A template with specific wording is provided which you can edit to personalize.
-Filling in your name and address in the form automatically addresses the letter to your representatives; you don’t have to fill in their names.
+Filling in your name and address in the form automatically addresses an email to your representatives; you don’t have to fill in their names.
 You’ll need to have your full 9-digit ZIP code (e.g., 01803-2345) because zip codes can be split between more than one congressional district.
 You can look up your 9-digit ZIP code here.

 Other Local, Regional & International Programs

 Minuteman Senior Services offers over 20 programs and services for seniors living in Burlington and other towns in Middlesex County.
 Their The Meals on Wheels program delivers lunch to homebound seniors who are unable to provide their own meals, and who meet certain guidelines.
-Click on their logo to learn more about their Meals on Wheels Program.
+Click on their logo to learn more about the Meals on Wheels Program.
 This daily check in by a volunteer driver may be the only social contact an elder has and helps reduce the isolation often experienced by disabled seniors.

 The Dwelling Place is a soup kitchen in Woburn center at the United Methodist Church, 523 Main Street.
 Free hot dinners are prepared by members of local churches and organizations for individuals and families in need.
 Dinner is served three nights a week and everyone is welcome.
 If you have a PayPal account, you can donate by clicking on the Dwelling Place logo.